junxit/us-congress-bills-111/metadata.md

 - 2010-02-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 331 - 0 (Roll no. 50). (text: CR H614)
 - 2010-02-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 331 - 0 (Roll no. 50).(text: CR H614)
 - 2010-02-23 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-03-04 — Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2010-05-17 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-05-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-05-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-05-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 393.